Business Economics (Business)

 Business Core Advanced Major (BCA-M)

-In addition to the 9 general credit hours of the Business Core Foundation Course requirements (ECON 211, ECON 212, ECON 215), an economics major must complete 21 credit hours of economics.
-Economics majors are encouraged to complete ECON 311A and ECON 312A before taking other 300/400-level economics courses.
+In addition to the 9 general credit hours of the Business Core Foundation (BCF) course requirements (ECON 211, ECON 212, ECON 215), an economics major must complete 21 credit hours of economics.
+Economics majors are encouraged to complete either ECON 311A or ECON 312A before taking other 300/400-level economics courses.

-All courses for the major, with the exception of ECON 395 Professional Internship and ECON 399 Independent Study, must be taken for a grade (no Pass/No Pass).
+Most economics classes are only available in a letter grade format, and all economics courses must be taken for a grade (not Pass/No Pass) to apply to the major.
 If ECON 399 is taken as Pass/No Pass, it may only be used as an elective.
 ECON 395 does not apply towards the major, only as an elective.

 Requirements for the Major – 21 hrs